 For more information, visit the German Embassy site in the U.S.

 Domestic flights are well developed.
 Frankfurt and Munich are hubs to Lufthansa, Germany's national airline.
 Flying within Germany is quick, taking about 1 hour to get anywhere domestically.

 International Airports in Germany (IATA-Code):

 National Airports in Germany (IATA-Code):

 The Deutsche Bahn AG offers a network that will get you almost anywhere in Germany.
 Rail travel is of no comparison to that in the United States.
-Highspeed trains operate between major cities, making it a real alternative to flying, as railstations are always located in the city center.
+High-speed trains operate between major cities, making it an efficient alternative to flying, as rail stations are always located in the city center.

 Germany's highway - the Autobahn - is famous.
 They are in excellent condition and very well developed.
 However, to keep such quality, maintenance is necessary and construction sites are common.

 From several seaports on the North Sea and the Baltic Sea, you may find your desired ferry connection.

-Time zone Germany is located within the Central European Time Zone.
+The German time zone is located within the Central European Time Zone.

 To convert U.S. time to German time: